 - Facebook Live – some groups are using this already and have had success with the leader broadcasting and everyone at home singing or playing along.
 It doesn’t offer much interaction between participants (other than written comments).
 The Facebook live page has its own ‘how to’ and ‘top tips’ guide.

 - Zoom seems to be the online meeting provider of choice for music leaders.
 Whilst most people use it with everyone bar the MD muted, you can unmute everyone at the start or end to allow for more social interaction.
 Our friends at Sound and Music are hosting free online Zoom tutorials for composers and music makers every Friday.
 There is also a useful tutorial for choral conductors from Denmark’s Royal Academy of Music on YouTube.
+Find out more about using Zoom in our resources:

 Make music between rehearsals